Introduction

 In IPTC Core version 1.0 this field was named 'Provider'.

-this field is shown in the Image Credits of a photo in the results of a Google image search.
+This field is shown as Image Credits of a photo in the results of a Google image search.

 The Source field is used to name parties with a role in the supply chain, such as agencies, originating organisations, or photographers.
 The Source field is useful for syndication where the original supplier agency or photographer is different from the end supplier.